Birds of Fire: Reception

-Reviewing the album for All About Jazz in 2002, Walter Kolosky said of the title track:
+Reviewing the album for All About Jazz in 2002, Walter Kolosky wrote of the title track:

 "Birds of Fire," which opens up the album, is a fusion classic.
 John McLaughlin scares the hell out of his guitar with his melodic convulsions.
 If you ever want to frighten a musical neophyte, turn your stereo up really loud and play the cover tune – it's guaranteed to send him or her fleeing.

 Track listing

 All tracks composed by John McLaughlin.